pkruga/Movies_Project/README.md

 ### Analysis by Genre
 **Genre Analysis**: Analyze the distribution of movie genres and identify the most popular genres.
 You can calculate the frequency of each genre and visualize it using bar plots.

-**Genre Trends Over Time**: Analyze how the popularity of different genres has changed over time.
-You can calculate the frequency of each genre for different time periods and visualize it using line plots or stacked bar plots.

-We can see that Adventure, Animation, Action, and Sci-Fi are the most popular genres.
-Showing that they are the most likely to attract audiences.

 **Revenue by Genre**: Analyze the relationship between net revenue for different genres.
 You can calculate average revenue and budget for each genre and visualize it using grouped bar plots or box plots.

 ### Analysis by Rating